sawadogoanselme-eng/E-ZERO-COMPRESSION-PROTOCOL/README.md

 - Politeness markers (*"Could you please..."*)
 - Repetitive context
 - Filler words and verbose formulations
+- Noise and irrelevant tokens in real-world pipelines

 These tokens impose a **real computational cost with zero informational return**.